What is exposure compensation?

 One example is snow…

-Snow fools the camera and it will naturally want to underexpose the scene.
+Snow fools digital cameras and it’ll naturally want to underexpose the scene.

 Remember, the camera meter wants to expose everything at medium gray (also known as 18% gray).
 Snow is very white, so the meter thinks it’s too bright and tries to make it gray, instead of white.